electrickery/pd-dekencross/README.md

 This repository contains the dekencross.sh bash script that allows cross-compilation of Makefile.pdlibbuilder-based libraries for all major platforms from Linux 64-bit systems.
 The system is tested on Debian Buster (Debian 10) X64.
 *Its purpose is only to create Pure Data external deken-packages for multiple platforms.*

-Dekencross.sh is written by Katja Vetter, partially based on e deken-package script 'dekenizer.sh' by Fred Jan Kraan.
+Dekencross.sh is written by Katja Vetter, partially based on a deken-package script 'dekenizer.sh' by Fred Jan Kraan.

 This git platform is intended to attract more beta-testers and feedback on future enhancements. **Note this is not a tool to learn about programming or (cross-)compilation**.